 History of Hornbill Festival

-of the state.
+The festival gets its name from a bird called the Indian Hornbill, which is an attractive forest bird of the state.
 In the Naga folklores, there are mentions of this bird.
 The grand Hornbill Festival is observed to commemorate this attractive bird which is highly admired by the Nagas for its agility and beauty.
 As per the Naga culture, the hornbill bird is intrinsically associated with the social and cultural life of the local residents of Nagaland.
 Various folklores, songs and dances practiced by the Nagas speak volumes about this bird.
 The affection of the local inhabitants of Nagaland for this colourful bird is manifested through the vibrant traditional tribal headdresses used by them during the festive occasion.

 The main aim of the Hornbill Festival is to revitalize and protect the culture, variety and traditions of Nagaland.
 For tourists it is a prospect to understand the people and culture of Nagaland.